Abdullah21-kamal/Digital-and-Wireless-Communications/README.md

-# Project Title: Digital and Wireless Communications in Information Theory
+# Project Title: Digital and Wireless Communications
 * We are simulating a 3G mobile communication system.
 We are going to send an audio signal using a transmitter.
 Pass the signal across different channels, and finally receive the signal using the receiver.
 ## Description: